What is a Construction Pay Application?

 Instead of preparing a simple invoice, construction job participants are required to prepare a full “application for payment.”
 These pay applications are much more robust than a simple invoice.
 In fact, they are more like a full payment “package,” and since it requires many items that do not live within accounting systems, the package is usually assembled by-hand and involves a variety of people across an organization.

 A construction pay application typically requires the following items to be included:

 - Schedule of values or continuation sheets identifying all the work completed and materials delivered during the pay period.

 - Lien waivers signed by the party submitting the payment application, and lien waivers collected from subcontractors, suppliers, and other vendors hired by the party submitting the payment application.

 - Certified payroll reports on a prevailing wage job.

 Since the payment application process can be complicated, it’s no wonder that the parties choose to do it only monthly.
 The difficulty in preparing pay applications, tracking them, and approving them is exactly why construction jobs have payment draw schedules.
-And it’s exactly why it takes so long for payments to get processed in construction.
+And it’s part of the reason why it takes so long for payments to get processed in construction.

 The other difficult thing about construction pay applications is that they are unique to each project.
 What is required in a pay app, including the form that should be used, changes from project-to-project depending on the specific requirements set forth on that job.
 It’s not uncommon for a subcontractor to be juggling different pay application requirements on every one of their jobs!